Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Introduction

-Our strategy can be applied for general semialgebraic hypotheses \eqref{eq:nullhypothesis} as long as the polynomials $f(\theta)$ are estimable using a kernel function $h$.
-Note that this strategy is an advancement of a preliminary version proposed in \citet{leung2018algebraic} where only tetrad constraints are considered.
-In this work we tackle the more general problem of testing arbitrary polynomial equality and inequality constraints. \citet{leung2018algebraic} also used a kernel function to estimate the tetrads, but the test statistic is an $m$-dependent average over the kernels instead of an incomplete $U$-statistic.
-The proposed randomized incomplete $U$-statistic is much more flexible and yields better results in simulations.
-Moreover, we show useful theoretical guarantees of incomplete $U$-statistics that yield an asymptotically valid test even at singularities.
+Our strategy can be applied for general hypotheses ~\eqref{eq:nullhypothesis} as long as the functions $f_j(\theta)$ are estimable using a kernel function $h$.
+This is an advancement of \citet{leung2018algebraic}, where only tetrads are considered. \citet{leung2018algebraic} also used a kernel function to estimate the tetrads, but the test statistic is an $m$-dependent average over the kernels instead of an incomplete $U$-statistic.
+The randomized incomplete $U$-statistic proposed in this work is much more flexible, supports broad application, and yields better results in simulations.
+Moreover, we show useful theoretical guarantees of incomplete $U$-statistics that yield an asymptotically valid test even at irregularities.

-\begin{rem} The setting we considered was formulated as pertaining to a parametric model with $d$-dimensional parameter space.
-However, our testing methodology applies without change to setting where we test polynomial constraints on a $d$-dimensional parameter $\theta(P)$ of the distributions in a nonparametric model.
-For example, one could consider testing tetrad constraints in covariance matrices of non-Gaussian distributions. \end{rem}
+\begin{rem}[Nonparametric setups] The setting we consider is formulated as pertaining to a parametric model with $d$-dimensional parameter space.
+However, our testing methodology applies without change to settings where we test constraints on a $d$-dimensional parameter $\theta(P)$ of the distributions in a nonparametric model.
+For example, one could consider testing tetrad constraints in covariance matrices of non-Gaussian distributions. \looseness=-1 \end{rem}